sidharthkumarpradhan/sidharthkumarpradhan.github.io/README.md

 # MLOps/ML Engineer

 <p align="justify">
 Welcome to my portfolio!
-I am a seasoned MLOps professional with over 5 years of experience in the development and productionization of machine learning, deep learning, and generative AI solutions.
+I am a seasoned MLOps professional with nearly 6 years of experience in the development and productionization of machine learning, deep learning, and generative AI solutions.
 Committed to innovation and impactful contributions in the AI field.
 </p>

 ### Work Experience